Traveling with $10,000 Cash

 - Monetary Instruments Reporting Requirements Form

-- explains why U.S. Law (the Currency and Foreign Transactions Reporting Act – 31 USC 5311 et seq.) requires that when any combination of monetary instruments total in excess of $10,000 in U.S. dollars or foreign equivalent are transported or about to be transported must be reported to CBP on aa FinCEN Form 105 (formerly Customs Form 4790).
+- explains why U.S. Law (the Currency and Foreign Transactions Reporting Act – 31 USC 5311 et seq.) requires that when any combination of monetary instruments totaling more than $10,000 in U.S. dollars or foreign equivalent are transported or about to be transported must be reported to CBP on aa FinCEN Form 105 (formerly Customs Form 4790).

 - Information on Petitioning Rights Form